top of page

 How We Got Started

 Maria learned how to be calm, firm, loving, and committed to another living being.
-She has always loved animals but dogs had a special spot in her heart.
+She has always loved animals but dogs have a special spot in her heart.

 Having a dog who is with you during the highs and lows of life always ready to snuggle and discuss the events of the day, she cannot imagine a life without a dog, or several, by her side.
 Her dogs are cherished parts of the family and live inside and by her side in everything she does.